mitgit30/Production-Rag/README.md

 **Local vector store (FAISS)** - Simple, transparent, and easy to reason about.

+**Ollama for LLM inference** - Privacy-first, cost-effective local execution with no external API dependencies.

 ---

 ## Example Questions This Assistant Handles Well